-Makarand Gawade HDR, Inc. Data Scientist Tallahassee, FL Email: Makarand.Gawade@hdrinc.com Mr. Makarand Gawade is currently a Transportation Planner/Data Scientist at HDR, Inc. and a Ph.D.
-Candidate in Civil and Environmental Engineering at the University of South Florida.
-His expertise includes freight data analysis, modeling, pedestrian/bicyclist safety and network science.
-He has worked on multiple projects with Florida Department of Transportation on freight issues and data management.
+Makarand Gawade HDR, Inc. Data Scientist Tallahassee, FL Email: Makarand.Gawade@hdrinc.com Mr. Makarand Gawade is currently a Transportation Planner/Data Scientist at HDR, Inc. and a doctoral candidate in Civil and Environmental Engineering at the University of South Florida.
+His expertise includes freight data analysis, modeling, pedestrian/bicyclist safety, and network science.
+He has worked on multiple projects with the Florida Department of Transportation on freight issues and data management.
 His expected date of graduation is May 2019.
-His dissertation topic is related to quantifying performance of freight networks.
-In his spare time, Makarand enjoys Cross Fit, dancing, reading books and following soccer.
-His favorite team is Chelsea.
-TRANSPORTATION RESEARCH BOARD
+His dissertation topic is related to quantifying the performance of freight networks.
+During the program year 2014-2015, Makarand won an Airport Cooperative Research Program Graduate Research Award on Public-Sector Aviation Issues, preparing research on "Synthesis of Remote Air Traffic Control System and Air Traffic Controllers' Perceptions."